Our mission is to consistently save or create jobs by generating alternative lender solutions

 The cross-default provisions in his loans jeopardized major property holdings owned by minority shareholders as well as the borrower.
 In order to prevent foreclosure on the borrower's assets, Corporate Strategies negotiated forbearance agreements on all the borrower's bank loans and arranged a non-bank funding of $7.5 million to pay off the bank's loans secured by the properties.
 In February 2020, 2 1/2 years following the original transaction, Corporate Strategies arranged a follow-on $8 million loan for the minority shareholders to buy out the majority shareholder.
 The former minority owners now control the majority ownership of a re-invigorated company.

-A Corporate Strategies technology client became publicly traded and completed a substantial convertible bond financing with a Connecticut-based hedge fund.
-The fund agreed to a one year stock lock up, prohibiting stock sales and no shorting of any kind.
+A Corporate Strategies technology client became publicly traded and completed a substantial convertible bond financing with a Connecticut based hedge fund.
+The fund agreed to a one-year stock lock up, prohibiting stock sales and no shorting of any kind.
 Suddenly, stock volumes rose and share price plummeted from massive sales occurring out of a Canadian brokerage firm, damaging shareholder values and jeopardizing other prospective investments in the company.

 Our research indicated the hedge fund was shorting the stock from an account in Canada.
 After we obtained written proof of the short sales from the Canadian brokerage firm, the hedge fund was forced to "buy in" common stock from the public market in an amount equal to those shares shorted in violation of their contractual lock up provisions.
-Our client's stock stabilized and appreciated in value once the shorted shares were covered by the open market purchases.